AstraZeneca/KAZU/docs/default_pipeline.rst

 For most use cases we've encountered, the default configuration should suffice.
 This will

-1) tag the following entity classes with a curated dictionary using the Spacy PhraseMatcher.
+1) Tag the following entity classes with a curated dictionary using the Spacy PhraseMatcher.
 This uses :py:class:`kazu.steps.joint_ner_and_linking.explosion.ExplosionStringMatchingStep`

     a. gene